KatherineWinter/kw_website/public/articles/team_development/giving_feedback.md

 # Giving Feedback

 It is common to give feedback often and quickly in the corporate world.
-However, are ideal feedback formats?
+However, what are ideal feedback formats?
 The goal of this article is to decode common feedback situations.

 ## Formal feedback
-Corporates typically have an annual or bi-annual feedback cycle.
+Corporations typically have an annual or bi-annual feedback cycle.
 Often the feedback request is vague or blank.
 In this case, try the format "The Good, Opportunities, and Overall."
 This format usually covers all bases of what people were looking for but didn't ask.
 You will look like a feedback superhero.
 Under each section, start a bulleted list of everything you think of when you think of the person.
 Once the list is complete, try to put it in sentence form.

-### Fictional example:
+**Fictional example**

 THE GOOD
-You did an excellent job in the meetings this week.
+You did an excellent job in meetings this week.
 When Sandra seemed confused about the expectations for the project, you did an excellent job of course correcting the situation.
 I liked how you asked her about her current understanding of the project before trying to guide her.
 That shows artful skills in emotional intelligence.

 OPPORTUNITIES
 You get excited about projects and execute them very quickly.
 You could improve our organization and multiply your efforts by documenting as you go along.
-That way, if you are on PTO, we are completely recovered.
+That way, if you are on PTO, we are completely covered.
 It is an excellent opportunity to show your leadership skills by making leaders out of others.

 OVERALL
 You are an AWESOME teammate.
 I love how you care about the success of this project.
 That excitement is contagious!